-Reasons for Using Silent Mode or Noninteractive Mode
+A.1.1 Reasons for Using Silent Mode or Noninteractive Mode

-Table B-1 describes several reasons why you might want to run Oracle Universal Installer in silent mode or noninteractive mode.
+Table A-1 describes several reasons why you might want to run Oracle Universal Installer in silent mode or noninteractive mode.

-Table B-1 Reasons for Using Silent Mode or Noninteractive Mode
+Table A-1 Reasons for Using Silent Mode or Noninteractive Mode

-Mode Uses Silent Use silent mode if you want to: Complete an unattended installation Complete several similar installations on multiple systems without user interaction Oracle Universal Installer displays progress information in the window that you used to start it, but it does not display the Oracle Universal Installer screens.
-Noninteractive Use noninteractive mode if you want to complete similar Oracle software installations on more than one system, providing default answers to some, but not all, of Oracle Universal Installer prompts.
+Mode Uses Silent Use silent mode to: Complete an unattended installation Complete several similar installations on multiple systems without user interaction Oracle Universal Installer displays progress information in the window that you used to start it, but it does not display the Oracle Universal Installer screens.
+Noninteractive Use noninteractive mode to complete similar Oracle software installations on multiple system, providing default answers to some, but not all, of Oracle Universal Installer prompts.
 If you do not specify information required for a particular Installer screen in the response file, Oracle Universal Installer displays that screen.
 It suppresses screens for which you have provided all of the required information.

-General Procedure for Using Response Files
+A.1.2 General Procedure for Using Response Files